 Call their bluff, force a constitutional crisis.

-That uh it's like a chess game, it's like a strategy in the military.
+It's like a strategy in the military.

-The other states will fall in line, I think, that are uh actually looking at possibly supporting this law.
+The other states will fall in line, I think, that are actually looking at possibly supporting this law.

 See, this is the question.